Screw-cutting lathe

 A screw-cutting lathe is a machine (specifically, a lathe) capable of cutting very accurate screw threads via single-point screw-cutting, which is the process of guiding the linear motion of the tool bit in a precisely known ratio to the rotating motion of the workpiece.
 This is accomplished by gearing the leadscrew (which drives the tool bit's movement) to the spindle with a certain gear ratio for each thread pitch.
 Every degree of spindle rotation is matched by a certain distance of linear tool travel, depending on the desired thread pitch (English or metric, fine or coarse, etc.).

 The name "screw-cutting lathe" carries a taxonomic qualification on its use—it is a term of historical classification rather than one of current commercial machine tool terminology.
 Early lathes, many centuries ago, were not adapted to screw-cutting.
 Later, from the Late Middle Ages until the early nineteenth century, some lathes were distinguishable as "screw-cutting lathes" because of the screw-cutting ability specially built into them.
 Since then, most metalworking lathes have this ability built in, but they are not called "screw-cutting lathes" in modern taxonomy.

 History

-The screw has been known for millennia.
+The screw has been known for thousands of years.
 Archimedes described the water screw, a system for raising water.
 Screws as mechanical fasteners date to the first century BC.
 Although screws were tremendously useful, the difficulty in making them prevented any widespread adoption.
+The designers of screw-cutting lathes aimed to solve this problem with their machines in such a manner that would enable the production of screws cheaply and efficiently.
+It would be these qualities of screw production that enabled the utilization of screws in an industrializing world.